All Episodes

 We've got a lot of experience shredding each other on the air.

-I'm gonna ask him about that.
+I'm going to ask him about that.

 Trump Russia.

-Important stuff, all of it.
+Important stuff all of it.

-I'm Dan Bon Gino at D. Bon Gino on Twitter.
+I'm Dan Bongino at DeBungino on Twitter.

 We'll be here.